alirezarajabpour/digitoon_project/README.md

 Docker Compose Setup
 --------------------

-Starting with `Docker Compose` file, I’ve included services for MySQL, Grafana, and Spark.
+Starting with `Docker-Compose` file, I’ve included services for MySQL, Grafana, and Spark.

 MySQL Database and Table
 -----------------------